PHPirates/kotlin-template-project/readme.md

 It makes use of
 * Kotlin
 * Kotlin Script Gradle or Gradle Kotlin DSL
+* A normal, Groovy Gradle build file is also present
 * JaCoCo for generating test reports
 * Coveralls which takes the JaCoCo report and shows some statistics